alchemz/carla/README.md

 simulation platform supports flexible specification of sensor suites and environmental conditions.

-Roadmap
+ToDo
 -------
+- [] Play around with CarLa simulator in Unreal.
-- [x] Adding a Lidar sensor
+- [] Potentially add a Radar sensor.